Workers compensation law, rules and policy information for North Dakota

 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 We’ve provided this general information about extraterritorial and reciprocity as a basic guide.
 Please contact your North Dakota state authority with your specific questions or applications concerning this topic!

-Duration: Applies up to 1 year under reciprocal filing
+- Duration: Applies up to 1 year under a reciprocal filing

 Information on this page is provided only as a reference.
 While we strive to mantain accurate information on this site please realize workers compensation laws are complicated and subject to change at any time.
 No warranty as to the accuracy or completeness of this information is provided or to be implied.
 You must verify this data before use with the individual governing authority for this state.
 If you need help with a workers compensation problem or have a specific situation or question please contact our office.
 Otherwise please consult your states governing authority or an attorney in your state of residency for assistance.